gradle/gradle/design-docs/jdk9-support.md

 - Components report should show details of the `jar` element for a library variant.

-## Story: Add a buildable element to represent the API of the library variant
+## Story: Add a buildable element to represent the API jar of the library variant

-The last step of separating API from implementation involves the creation of a buildable element to represent the API of a library.
+The last step of separating API from implementation involves the creation of a buildable element to represent the API jar of a library.
 Once this story is implemented it must be possible to reuse the same directory of classes for building both the API and the implementation jars of a variant.

 ### Implementation